 Yet despite our inertia on many terrestrial issues like air pollution or deforestation, we're actually building some momentum for saving the seas.
 It's just a drop in the bucket so far, but the recent pace of ocean protection is promising nonetheless.

-The latest big marine refuge was created Oct.
-28, 2016, when 24 countries and the European Union struck a deal to protect 600,000 square miles of Antarctica's Ross Sea.
-That's about twice the size of Texas, and makes this the largest nature preserve on Earth.
-The move bans commercial fishing to protect a rich array of marine life.
+An especially huge marine refuge was established in late October 2016, when 24 countries and the European Union struck a deal to protect 600,000 square miles of Antarctica's Ross Sea.
+That's about twice the size of Texas, and makes this the largest nature preserve anywhere on Earth.
+The move bans commercial fishing to protect the area's rich array of native marine life.

-In August 2016, Obama established the now second-largest ocean sanctuary on the planet: Hawaii's Papahānaumokuākea Marine National Monument, which was also Earth's largest upon its 2006 creation by President George W. Bush.
+The month before, Obama also established the now second-largest ocean sanctuary on the planet: Hawaii's Papahānaumokuākea Marine National Monument, which was Earth's largest upon its 2006 creation by President George W. Bush.
 But as the popularity of protecting oceans has grown over the past decade, it had slipped to 10th-largest in the world — so Obama quadrupled its size in one fell swoop.

 Fish shelter under coral at Rapture Reef in Papahānaumokuākea Marine National Monument.
 (Photo: Greg McFall/NOAA)

-The move will ban all commercial resource extraction — including commercial fishing and any future mining activity — although it will still allow some recreational fishing, as well as the removal of wildlife for Native Hawaiian cultural practices.
-The area has salient cultural and historical significance, the White House notes, as much of the surrounding land and water is sacred to the Native Hawaiian community.
+The move bans all commercial resource extraction — including commercial fishing and any future mining activity — although it still allows some recreational fishing, as well as the removal of wildlife for Native Hawaiian cultural practices.
+The area has salient cultural and historical significance, the White House noted, as much of the surrounding land and water is sacred to the Native Hawaiian community.

-Here's a glimpse of how big Papahānaumokuākea will become:
+Here's a glimpse of how big Papahānaumokuākea is:

 At the 2015 Our Oceans conference, the U.S. also unveiled a pair of much smaller preserves in Maryland and Wisconsin, which would be the first new U.S. marine sanctuaries in 15 years.
 They're tiny compared with Papahānaumokuākea, and may bend the technical definition of "marine," but both are teeming with historic shipwrecks as well as wildlife.
 Both were also nominated by the American public, part of a policy shift meant to boost engagement with federal conservation efforts.